Statistics Explained

 Source: Eurostat (aact_eaa06)

-This article gives an overview of the economic and resource performance of agriculture in the EU.
-It uses indicators on agricultural output, agricultural income and agricultural prices in the European Union (EU) for economic performance and indicators on agricultural output, intermediate consumption, sales of pesticides, fertiliser consumption and risk from pesticide use for resource performance.
+This article gives an overview of the economic and resource performance of agriculture in the European Union (EU).
+It uses indicators on agricultural output, agricultural income and agricultural prices in the EU for economic performance and indicators on agricultural output and intermediate consumption for resource performance.
 The data are extracted from Eurostat collections of agricultural statistics: economic accounts for agriculture (EAA), agricultural price indices (API) and agri-environmental indicators (AEIs).

 Full article